nasa/MMM-Py/README.md

 global variables in `mmmpy.py` as necessary. `TMPDIR` is where intermediate netCDFs created by `wgrib2` will go.

-Without `wgrib2` MMM-Py can still read legacy MRMS binaries and netCDFs.
+Without `wgrib2` or `pygrib`, MMM-Py can still read legacy MRMS binaries and netCDFs.
+The `pygrib` module will obviate the need to install `wgrib2`, as it enables direct ingest of the grib2 files without converting to netCDF.

 Using MMM-Py